BURN2 Rangers Manual

 Some key points:

-• Never issue a command to someone.
+- Never begin by issuing a command to someone.
 Use the power of mediation to convince them to take an action or cease an action.

 Contact